daolicloud/daolinet-openstack/README.md

 Distributed Gateways
 ---
-NAT-out from a container to a node in the Internet, and Firewall-ingress from an Internet node to a container can also be on-the-fly established by the Controller.
+NAT-out from a container to a node in the Internet, and Firewall-ingress from an Internet node to a container can also be hotplug established by the Controller.

 **More in our website**: http://www.daolicloud.com/html/technology.html